metrorailings/OwlBlog/content/posts/2022-circa-millions-week-13-predictions.md

 Then again...I'm thinking back to that Tennessee game.
 The Titans were able to frustrate Kansas on offense, though they had to effectively play a double-header on defense to keep the game within reach at the end.
 Can Denver pull off that same feat?
 Even if the Broncos let up a bit towards the end, would that afford the Chiefs enough time to run up a double-digit lead here?

 ***

+### Dolphins @ Chargers (+3.5)

+***

+##### _Recent History_

+**Dolphins**
+vs. Texans (W)
+@ 49ers (L)

+**Chargers**
+@ Cardinals (W)
+@ Raiders (L)

+##### _Injuries_

+The Dolphins will permanently lose the services of one of their starting tackles after he was placed on IR.

+Mike Williams and Keenan Allen look to return to the field finally healthy this Sunday.

+##### _Weather_

+Dome

+##### _Prior Meetings_

+No real recent history worth exploring here.

+***

+### Dolphins -3.5

+***

+Yes, the Chargers have one of the best quarterbacks in the league in Justin Herbert.
+But when you saddle that quarterback with terrible coaching, lame skill players, a shoddy offensive line, an incompetent run defense, and a flaccid pass rush....he's being set up to fail.
+And that's exactly what we saw last week when the Chargers lost in Vegas.

+The good news though is that Keenan Allen and Mike Williams are expected to return back in better health.
+If they can contribute through the game, Herbert might have the barebones supporting cast he needs to keep this contest in contention.

+But the Dolphins are just so incredibly explosive and versatile on offense.
+This is the exact type of offense that usually ends up exploiting the biggest weakness in the Charger defense - their inability to cap explosive plays.
+Then again, it's not like the Dolphins are so sterling themselves on defense, especially given their proclivity for the blitz.
+These blitz-heavy defenses are usually easy pickings too for top-flight quarterbacks like Justin Herbert.

+In the end, it's said that teams that cover the spread manage to win the game roughly 80% of the time.
+In that light, Miami has more reason to win this game.